 - 4.3.1.
 DZ Control must be continuously established when skydiving is in progress. - 4.3.2.
 The DZ Controller must be a nominated British Skydiving 'B' Licence skydiver or above who has been fully briefed on his/her responsibilities and duties, including incident and fatality procedures, for the specific activities of the day and must be in place whilst skydiving is in progress. - 4.3.3.
 The DZ Controller's responsibilities will include the following: - a.
-The setting up of and supervising the DZ Control Organisation as required by the Cl. - b.
+The setting up of and supervising the DZ Control Organisation as required by the CI. - b.
 Briefing any assistant(s) put at his/her disposal. - c.
 Ensuring that the PLA/DZ indicator (see Section 7 Parachute Landing Areas/Dropping Zones, 1.3.) is in the correct position as required by the Cl. - d.
 To ensure that the appropriate ground to air signals are displayed when necessary (see 4.7. below). - e.
 To ensure that the descents of all skydivers are monitored from the ground. - f.
 To suspend skydiving where necessary if weather conditions become unsuitable. - g.
 To ensure that the PLA is clear of unauthorised vehicles etc. - h.
-To ensure that First Aid assistance is given to any skydiver requiring it and that emergency services are contacted where necessary.
+To ensure that First Aid assistance is given to any skydiver requiring it and that emergency services are contacted where necessary. - i.
+Maintain a close lookout for aircraft, including gliders, and to suspend skydiving as soon as any interference with the safe conduct of skydiving becomes apparent.
+Particular attention should be paid to aircraft landing or taking off and to other aircraft with turning propellers or rotors on the ground, within or close to the PLA. - j.
+To ensure that the PTO is equipped with a windsock, signal panels and telemeters or suitable high-powered mounted binoculars and that they are positioned at the most suitable location. - k.
+To maintain communication with other aviation activities on and adjacent to the PLA/DZ. - I. Whenever Student Skydiving is taking place to maintain radio communications with the skydiving aircraft for the purpose of suspending skydiving.
+If there has been a breakdown of radio communications between the DZ Control and the skydiving aircraft, Student Skydiving must be immediately suspended and will only recommence when radio communication has once more been established.